 “There’s a lot of betting on the long-term future and willingness to take losses,” he told the publication.

-Such risk isn’t necessary, as a subscription billing model supports the manufacturing, innovation and maintenance of IoT products.
+Such risk isn’t necessary, as a subscription management model supports the manufacturing, innovation and maintenance of IoT products.
 Businesses should abandon the one-time purchase method and sell their products on a recurring billing system.